Estate Planning & Probate

 Many clients are concerned with who will be able to make health care decisions for them in the event of their disability or incapacity.
 An Advance Care Directive combines the traditional Health Care Power of Attorney and Living Will into one document that allows clients to choose someone to make health care decisions on their behalf and to advocate their wishes regarding end of life care.

 Probate is the legal process of administering a decedent’s estate and ensuring that creditors are paid and that assets are distributed to the decedent’s heirs.
-At Lodestone Legal Group, we guide our clients through the probate process which may include filing the Petition for Probate, notifying creditors, beneficiaries, and TennCare; obtaining an estate tax ID number, assisting with the preparation of inheritance tax returns, identifying and collecting assets, and distributing estate assets to heirs.
+At Lodestone Legal Group, our Probate Attorneys guide our clients through the probate process which may include filing the Petition for Probate, notifying creditors, beneficiaries, and TennCare; obtaining an estate tax ID number, assisting with the preparation of inheritance tax returns, identifying and collecting assets, and distributing estate assets to heirs.

 The information and materials available at this web site are for informational purposes only and not intended for the purpose of providing legal advice.
 You should contact an attorney for advice with respect to any particular issue or problem.
 Accessing this website, the material posted on this website, the email links contained within this site do not create an attorney-client relationship between Lodestone Legal Group and the user.
 The opinions expressed on this site are the opinions of the individual author and may not represent the opinions of the firm or any individual attorney.